Chair, 2014-15: Brian Borovsky, surface physics and friction

 398 Independent Research

 Seniors study topics of current interest, based upon presentations by staff, participants, and visitors, library research and assigned readings.
-Prerequisites: Physics 374, 375, and 376.
+Prerequisites: PHYS 374, PHYS 375, and PHYS 376.
 P/N only.
 Available on request.
 May be repeated if topic is different.